 - 3.3.9 Accessible Authentication (Enhanced) (Level AAA)

 In addition to the new ones, SC 4.1.1 Parsing has been marked as obsolete and removed.
 This SC was originally intended to address problems that assistive technologies might have in parsing HTML directly.
-However these technologies no longer have any need to parse HTML directly, therefore this SC is no longer useful.
-Any failures of this SC that have an actual user impact are already covered by other SCs, and Adrian Roselli’s article The 411 on 4.1.1 has a lot of useful guidance here.
+However these technologies no longer have any need to parse HTML directly (they get their data from the browser’s accessibility tree), therefore this SC is no longer useful.
+Any failures that would have an actual user impact are already covered by other SCs, and Adrian Roselli’s article The 411 on 4.1.1 has a lot of useful guidance here.

 It had previously been planned that 2.4.7 Focus Visible would be promoted to Level A (from Level AA), but this change has now been reverted and isn’t going to happen.

 This issue can most commonly occur with things like sticky headers and non-modal dialogs.
-For example, if you have a page with a sticky header, and tabbing through the page causes the sticky header to entirely obscure an element when it’s focused, then it fails this SC.
-Partially obscuring an element (e.g., covering half of it) does not fail.
+For example, if you have a page with a sticky header, and tabbing back through the page causes the sticky header to entirely obscure an element when it receives focus, then it fails this SC.
+Partially obscuring an element (e.g., covering half of it) doesn’t fail.

 How to meet 2.4.11